Compression

 - If the data starts with common text characters (

-{,[,",<, digits), it is probably uncompressed - If the data starts with a UTF-8 BOM (
+{,[,",<, digits), assume uncompressed. - If the data starts with a UTF-8 BOM (

 Error Recovery